2023 Pala Casino 400: Television

 The race was the 22nd race Fox Sports covered at the Auto Club Speedway.
 Mike Joy, Clint Bowyer and three-time NASCAR Cup Series champion, two-time Fontana winner and co-owner of Stewart-Haas Racing Tony Stewart called the race in the booth for Fox.
 Jamie Little and Regan Smith handled the pit road duties, and Larry McReynolds provided insight from the Fox Sports studio in Charlotte.

 Radio

 MRN had the radio call for the race, which was also simulcast on Sirius XM NASCAR Radio.
 Alex Hayden, Jeff Striegle, and 2018 NASCAR Cup Championship crew chief Todd Gordon called the race from the booth when the field raced their way down the front stretch.
 Dan Hubbard called the race from a billboard outside turn 2 when the field raced their way through turns 1 and 2, and Kyle Rickey called the race from a billboard outside turn 3 when the field raced their way through turns 3 and 4.
-Steve Post, Jason Toy, and Brienne Pedigo had the pit road duties for MRN.
+Steve Post and Jason Toy had the pit road duties for MRN.